vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

 Note that when referring to a workshop definition after it has been loaded into a Kubernetes cluster, the value of ``name`` field given in the metadata is used.
 If you want to play around with slightly different variations of a workshop, copy the original workshop definition YAML file and change the value of ``name``.
 Then make your changes and load it into the Kubernetes cluster.

+(downloading-workshop-content)=
 Downloading workshop content
 ----------------------------

 Workshop content can be downloaded at the time the workshop instance is created.
 Provided the amount of content is not too great, this shouldn't affect startup times for the workshop instance.
 The alternative is to bundle the workshop content in a container image built from a workshop base image.

+...

+Downloading workshop using ``content.downloads`` is a new mechanism which replaces a now deprecated older mechanism using ``content.files``.
+Although the new mechanism using ``vendir`` provides greater flexibility, due to current limitations in ``vendir`` some things the old mechanism provided are still not possible.
+Feature requests have been made against ``vendir`` to support the required functionality.
+In the interim you may still need to use the older mechanism in some cases.

-To download workshop content at the time the workshop instance is started, set the ``content.files`` field to the location of the workshop content.
+To download workshop content using ``content.files`` set the field to the location of the workshop content.

 ```yaml
 apiVersion: training.eduk8s.io/v1alpha2